 \subsection{Sample definition}

-The sample is extracted from the \planck\ PSZ2 catalogue \citep{psz2}, including only sources detected in the cosmological mask, i.e., in the cleanest part of the sky \citep{planck16_sz}.
-We then excluded the sky region with poor \xmm\ visibility (median visibility less than $55$\, ksec per orbit), which is located in the northern sky (see Fig.~\ref{fig:lens}).
-We applied a further cut imposing the signal-to-noise ratio (SNR) measured by the detection method MMF3 \citep{melin06} to be larger than $6.5$, allowing us to have a well-controlled analytical selection function.
+The sample is extracted from the \planck\ PSZ2 catalogue \citep{psz2}, including only sources detected in the cosmological mask, which is the cleanest part of the sky \citep{planck16_sz}.
+We then excluded the sky region with poor \xmm\ visibility (median visibility less than $55$\, ksec per orbit), which is located in the North (see Fig.~\ref{fig:lens}).
+We applied a further cut imposing the signal-to-noise ratio (S/N) measured by the MMF3 detection method \citep{melin06} to be larger than $6.5$, allowing us to have a well-controlled analytical selection function.

 This parent sample includes 329 sources, all validated as clusters with $z$ estimates, except for two objects, PSZ2 G237.41-21.34 and PSZ2 G293.01-65.78.
-It is a sub-sample of the cosmological sample analysed by \citet{planck16_sz}, but with a slightly higher SNR cut and a more restricted sky region due to the addition of the \xmm\ visibility criteria.
-Tier-1 consists of the 61 local $0.05<z<0.2$ clusters in the northern sky (${\rm Dec} >0$).
-In that region, the validation is now $100\%$ complete \citep[][Dahle et al. in prep.]{bar18_psz1,agu19} and the overlap with the CFIS survey \citep{cfis} is maximised.
+It is a sub-sample of the cosmological sample analysed by \citet{planck16_sz}, but with a slightly higher S/N cut and a more restricted sky region due to the addition of the \xmm\ visibility criteria.
+Tier-1 consists of the 61 local $0.05<z<0.2$ clusters in the Northern sky (${\rm Dec} >0$).
+In this region, the validation is now $100\%$ complete \citep[][Dahle et al. in prep.]{bar18_psz1,agu19}, and the overlap with the CFIS survey \citep{cfis} is maximised.
 The Tier-1 sample has a median mass of $\Mv=4.1\times 10^{14}\,\msol$, as compared to $5.9\times 10^{14}\,\msol$ for the \planck\ Early SZ (ESZ) sample \citep{esz}.
 Tier-2 includes all 61 clusters above $M_{500} > 7.25 \times 10^{14}\,\msol$, as estimated from the MMF3 SZE signal, at $z<0.6$.
-For this sample of rarest massive clusters, we had to consider the full parent sample, which at the time of proposal submission was not fully validated.
+For this sample of the rarest massive clusters, we had to consider the full parent sample, which at the time of proposal submission was not fully validated.
 However, the SZE flux of the two sources with missing validation information is such that they would not enter into the Tier-2 selection even if they lie at redshift $z<0.6$.
-Four clusters are in common between Tier-1 and 2, for a total of 118 clusters, 47 of which have never been observed with \xmm.
+Four clusters are common to Tiers-1 and 2, for a total of 118 clusters, 47 of which have never been observed with \xmm.

 The sample distribution in the $z$-$\Mv$ plane is shown in Fig.~\ref{fig:zM}, and its distribution on the sky is shown in Fig.~\ref{fig:lens}.
 The details of the selection process in the $z$--$M_{500}$ plane is further illustrated in Fig~\ref{fig:appx} in Appendix~\ref{sec:appx}.